hellos3b/discord-games/DiscordGames.md

 #### Rules

 9 cups in the middle of the table, two teams go against each other and try to play Tic-Tac-Toe in the middle by throwing ping pong balls into the cups.
 No turn based, once you start you just throw

+# Scoring

+Each competition is graded by either:

+1. **Timer** - How fast you can complete the task

+2. **Score** - How many points you can get in the allotted time

+After each team completes the tasks, points will be award from 1st to last place - 8 points for first, 7 points for second, 6 points for third - all the way down

+At the end of all 10 games, winner is the team with the most points